Universal energy-space localization and stable quantum phases against time-dependent perturbations: Methods

 We remark that for Cases~\ref{case:2} - \ref{case:4}, the condition $[H'(t),V(t)]=0$ is reduced to $[V'(t),V(t)]=0$, which can be satisfied for perturbations such as $V(t)=f(t)V_0$.
-Below, we show the detailed proof for the localization time using the above lemma.
+In the following, we show the detailed proof for the localization time by using the above lemma that we just proved.